OctahedronBR/site/apresentacao_src/presentation.md

 !SLIDE

 # Trained and experienced professionals
-## Formados ou em formação na UFCG
+## Graduated and undergraduate students from UFCG
 <br/><br/>
 ## Worked in research and development projects in distributed system area
 ## (HP, Chesf)